pehala/playforia-minigolf/README.md

 After the Login screen, which can be skipped with an empty form, you should see your familiar Playforia Minigolf Menu!

 **NEW:** You can now choose your nickname freely.
-However the input to the password field will still be ignored and there is no check for errors and so on...
+Please avoid using hate speech,...

 Running the Editor is quite straightforward as it can be started like expected: `java -jar editor.jar`
 ### CLI options